- Search The Registry

 *Walter McAfee was born on this date in 1914.
-He was a was a Black scientist and astronomer.
+He was a Black scientist and astronomer.

 Walter Samuel McAfee was born in Ore City, Texas; his parents were Luther F. McAfee and Suzie A. Johnson; he was the second of their nine children.
 At three months old, the family moved to Marshall, Texas, where McAfee would grow up and attend undergraduate school.
-He graduated high school in Marshall in 1930, and later noted that his high school physics and chemistry teacher, Freeman Prince Hodge, was a great influence of his.
+He graduated high school in Marshall in 1930 and later noted that his high school physics and chemistry teacher, Freeman Prince Hodge, was a great influence on him.

-In 1941, he married Viola Winston, who taught French at the same junior high school in Columbus, Ohio where McAfee taught science and mathematics; McAfee and Winston had two daughters.
+In 1941, he married Viola Winston, who taught French at the same junior high school in Columbus, Ohio, where McAfee taught science and mathematics; McAfee and Winston had two daughters.
 McAfee attended Wiley College, where his mother studied, graduating with a BS in mathematics in 1934.
-Following his undergraduate work, McAfee attended the Ohio State University and earned his MS in 1937.
+McAfee attended the Ohio State University after his undergraduate work and earned his MS in 1937.
 He enrolled at the Electronics Research Command at Fort Monmouth, New Jersey, in May 1942, and it was here that he participated in Project Diana.